eCommerce Platform TCO Comparison: BigCommerce, Adobe Commerce (Magento), Commercetools, Shopify & Elastic Path

 BigCommerce positions itself as an eCommerce platform for high volume brands, with two main payment plans: Essentials Plan and Enterprise Plan.

-BigCommerce Enterprise offers all the core features, along with the addition of some premium features including hosting, security, and support.
+BigCommerce Enterprise offers all the core features, along with the addition of some premium features including unlimited API calls, price lists, and support.
 Their pricing widely varies based on the average order value and the average number of orders processed per month.
 Based on conversations from some of their sales representatives, the pricing plan ranges anywhere between $400 and $20,000 monthly.
-For some additional context, their TCO Calculator shows that based on a $250,000 yearly revenue you will incur:

 Shopify is the market leader for SMB customers looking for an out of the box eCommerce website.
 Shopify customers give up flexibility, meaning that they'll need to be comfortable running their eCommerce website according to Shopify's templates and structures - but for many companies, that is fine because they're just looking for a standard website.